Article taken from The Bank is Dead. Long Live Banking.

 Ah, the biggest barrier of all.
 We understand how challenging it can be to pull teams together, dedicate time, develop ideas, and get them validated.

 That’s why we’ve created a simple tool called Rapid Invention.
 We’ve used it to help countless clients, tapping into our global network to develop ideas from across the world in 24 hours.
 All you need is an hour and groups of two people to get started.
-If you're interested visit.
+If you're interested email us.

 If you enjoy this article, why not check out the below articles from 'The Bank is Dead.
 Long Live Banking.'